-Our medically-assisted detox plans are world-class and will help alleviate most of the withdrawal symptoms you are likely to face.
+Our medically-assisted detox plans are accessible and will help alleviate withdrawal symptoms you are likely to face.

 Our medical team will be on hand 24/7 to monitor your progress during this physically challenging stage, and offer any medication to help your situation.
 You can expect to be treated with the highest level of care, both medically and humanely.

-The rehab phase of our programme is second-to-none.
-You will have access to a multitude of therapies, which includes CBT, DBT, and Motivational Interviewing.
+The rehab phase of our programme is accessible.
+You will have access to a multitude of therapies, which includes brief interventions, Acceptance and Commitment Therapy, and Motivational Enhancement Therapy.
 Group therapy is also an extremely valuable component of our rehab programmes.

 We are entirely committed to helping you towards a longstanding recovery, which is done in a completely controlled and stress-free environment.